 - See more recommended Rome reading including food books and travel tips

-Disclaimer: I was provided with a review copy of the book by the publisher, however that did not influence this article.
+Disclaimer: I was provided with a review copy from the publisher, however that did not influence this article